uezekiel-mufin/first_capstone_microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving us this task to build our portfolio using template and designs provided by them.
+I would like to thank Microverse for giving us this task to build our first capstone project using template and designs provided [Cindy Shin](https://www.behance.net/adagio07).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>